LinkedSoftwareDependencies/Article-Reproducability-short/content/abstract.md

 <!-- Conclusion   -->
 Through our work,
-research articles can refer by URL to fine-grained descriptions of experimental setups.
+research articles can refer by URL to fine-grained descriptions of experimental setups, completing the provenance chain from specifications to implementations, dependencies, and configurations all the way to experimental results.
-This ultimately brings faster and more accurate reproductions of experiments, and facilitates the evaluation of new research contributions.
+This ultimately brings us closer to faster and more accurate reproductions of experiments, and facilitates the evaluation of new research contributions.
 <!-- Perspectives -->
-Moreover, this work can serve other use cases, such as instantiating software based on their descriptions and configurations, and reasoning or querying over software configuration metadata.
+In the future, this could then be extended by instantiating software based on these descriptions and configurations, and by reasoning or querying over software configuration metadata.